tbowmo/node-red-contrib-mysensors/README.md

 Once installed, you will have two new nodes available : mysdecenc, and mysencap.

-## Node-RED mysdecenc
+## Node-RED mysdecode

-This decodes the mysensors serial protocol packages, and enriches the Node-RED msg object with the following extra data:
+This decodes the mysensors serial protocol packages or a MQTT topic from a mysensors MQTT gateway, and enriches the Node-RED msg object with the following extra data:

 ```
 msg.payload // Payload data from sensor network